omidkorat/claude-watch/README.md

 - Never overwrites local uncommitted changes.
 - Falls back to the existing local version if the update check fails.
 - Supports repository paths containing spaces.

-> [!NOTE]
-> If macOS reports that the launcher cannot be opened because you do not have permission, run the `chmod +x "Claude Watch.command"` command above once and try again.

 ## License